Derjyn/Bones/readme.md

 # Bones
 Bones is a minimal-frills grid system utilizing flexbox.
-There are a few extras included, such as a very basic reset, some utility classes that expand upon the functionality of the grid system, various media queries for common device screen sizes, and some basic typography and print styling.
+There are a few extras included such as a very basic reset, some mod and utility classes that expand upon the functionality of the grid system, and various media queries for common device screen sizes.

-Eventually, the more visual bits of the system will be moved into it's own project, "Flesh".
-Bones is very much in an alpha state, but is already usable for getting a layout off the ground and responsive.
+The overview and usage (as well as demos) can be found [here](http://derjyn.github.io/Bones).
+Eventually this readme will be updated to contain more details on usage as well.

 ### Roadmap